-Plantation Florida Car Accidents and Whiplash
+Plantation Florida Car Accident Chiropractor and Whiplash

 Have you ever been involved in a car accident?
 Whiplash injuries resulting from such car crashes need to receive proper attention.
 It is essential to take them seriously because symptoms that evolve from a whiplash injury can sometimes take weeks or months to manifest.
-Thus, you might be fooled into thinking that your injury is not as severe as you might feel, or that you are not even injured at all.
+Thus, you might be fooled into thinking that your car accident injury is not as severe as you might feel, or that you are not even injured at all.
 As a result, so many people neglect to seek medical attention following a car crash simply because they don’t feel hurt or injured.
-But the fact remains that the most common form of injury to the human neck is whiplash injury.
+But the fact remains that the most common form of car accident injury to the human neck is whiplash injury.

 So what do we mean by whiplash?
 Whiplash refers to a situation in which the head moves suddenly in a forward, backward, and/or sideways direction, resulting in serious damages to the vital ligaments, muscles, and such other connective tissues that act as supporting pillars to the neck and upper back of the human body.

-Regrettably, by the time when the situation becomes critical, and medical care is sought, some of the damages resulting from the injury may have become permanent.
-Different studies have revealed that after many years when whiplash victims have claimed and received settlement on their insurance policies, more than half of them complain how they are still suffering from symptoms resulting from such injuries.
+Regrettably, by the time when the situation becomes critical, and medical care is sought, some of the damages resulting from the car accident injury may have become permanent.
+Different studies have revealed that after many years when whiplash victims have claimed and received settlement on their insurance policies, more than half of them complain how they are still suffering from symptoms resulting from such car accident injuries.
 If unluckily you have been involved in a car crash or some other kind of vehicle accident, never make the mistake of assuming you escaped injury just because you are not feeling hurt.

 A better understanding of whiplash

-Whiplash is a term that was first used in1928 to define an injury that has to do with sudden hyperextension and which is immediately trailed by hyperflexion of the neck, resulting in damages to the ligaments, muscles, and tendons—most especially those that support the head.
+Whiplash is a term that was first used in 1928 to define an injury that has to do with sudden hyperextension and which is immediately trailed by hyperflexion of the neck, resulting in damages to the ligaments, muscles, and tendons—most especially those that support the head.
 Thanks to contemporary advancement in science, we have come to realize that whiplash injuries don’t just frequently occur from the processes of hyperflexion or hyperextension that falls within typical physiological expectations.
 Rather, such injuries do occur from a very fast flexion and extension that result in injuries.

 Whiplash is a very complicated phenomenon which has a far-reaching impact on the lives of people.
 As a result of this, few topics in healthcare issues discussing whiplash injuries often generate much controversy.
 For instance, a simple x-ray on a broken bone can easily validate the presence of the fracture, determine and direct the standard of healthcare and professionalism needed to handle the injury.
 But the situation is entirely different with whiplash.
 Whiplash injuries are the types that consist of an unpredictable combination of muscle joints, nervous system, and connective tissue disruption, which are not easy to diagnose, and can even be more challenging to treat.
 For you to have an informed knowledge regarding the nature of whiplash injuries and how best they should be treated, it is imperative that we spend some time discussing the mechanism that governs the occurrence of whiplash injuries.